 Spotted St. John’s Wort

-Synonyms of Hypericum punctatum: Hypericum corymbosum Muhl. ex Willd., Hypericum maculatum Walter, Hypericum maculatum var. corymbosum Kuntze, Hypericum maculatum var. heterophyllum Kuntze, Hypericum maculatum var. subcordifolium Kuntze, Hypericum micranthum Choisy, Hypericum punctatum f. subpetiolatum (E.P.Bicknell) Fernald, Hypericum subpetiolatum (E.P.Bicknell) Small
+Synonyms of Hypericum punctatum (8) (Updated on 3-9-21): Hypericum corymbosum Muhl. ex Willd., Hypericum maculatum Walter, Hypericum maculatum var. corymbosum Kuntze, Hypericum maculatum var. heterophyllum Kuntze, Hypericum maculatum var. subcordifolium Kuntze, Hypericum micranthum Choisy, Hypericum punctatum f. subpetiolatum (E.P.Bicknell) Fernald, Hypericum subpetiolatum (E.P.Bicknell) Small

 Hypericum punctatum Lam. is the correct and accepted scientific name for the Spotted St. John’s Wort.
 It was named and described as such by Jean-Baptiste Pierre Antoine de Monet de Lamarck in Encyclopedie Methodique in 1797.

-Plants of the World Online lists 504 accepted species in the Hypericum genus.
-They are members of the Hypericaceae Family with 6 accepted genera.
+Plants of the World Online lists 505 accepted species in the Hypericum genus (as of 3-9-21 when Ilast updated this page).
+They are members of the plant family Hypericaceae with 6 genera.
 Those numbers could change periodically as updates are made.

 You just never know what you will find when you are looking for species of wildflowers to identify.
 I have been living back on the family farm since 2013 after a 26-year absence.
 I started getting more involved with wildflower ID a few years ago and I am constantly finding new species I hadn’t observed before.
 One of those species is the Hypericum punctatum (Spotted St. John’s Wort).
 I found it growing along the edge of where hay was baled in the southeast pasture where cows had not been grazing for a couple of years.